aztemi/wc-solana-pay/README.txt

 == Upgrade Notice ==

-= 2.3.0 =
+= 2.4.0 =
-Notification bar added to show transactions status and to notify errors.
+Accept EURC & EUROe for payments.
+Added supports for Block themes.
 Upgrade is recommended.